ajeetchaulagain/styled-components-demo/README.md

-# Getting Started with Create React App
+# Styled Components Demo

+This Project demonstrates the usage of styled-components in various form with React App.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).